 Virgin Media and O2 have joined forces.

-When you’re with both of us, you’ll get supercharged speeds, data and WiFi for every account in your name, in your household.
+When your household is with both of us, you’ll get supercharged speeds, data and WiFi for every account, in your household.

 That means you’ll get double the O2 mobile data allowance on every eligible O2 Pay Monthly plan, a broadband speed boost to the next available level (if you aren’t already on the fastest speed available in your area), and supercharged connectivity at home or on the move.
-All on top of the lightning-fast speeds, reliability and rewards you’d expect.
+All on top of the lightning-fast speeds, reliability and great rewards with Priority (registration required) and Extras from O2.

 If you have at least 50Mbps Virgin Media broadband and an O2 Custom Plan, then you qualify for a mobile data boost on your O2 tariff.
 Please note that if you already have unlimited data on your O2 plan, the benefit cannot not be applied.